segraef/ai-conversation-will/src/README.md

 When testing the recording feature:

 1. Make sure your browser has permission to access your microphone
-2. Click the "Record" button to start/stop recording
+2. Click the "Listen" button to start/stop recording
-3. The app uses a mock implementation for demo purposes (see AzureSpeechService.ts)
+3. **Real Speech Recognition**: The app uses the Web Speech API as a fallback for live speech recognition
-4. In the demo mode, it will generate sample transcript segments every few seconds
+4. **Real Azure Integration**: When properly configured, the app will use real Azure OpenAI for summaries and Q&A

 ## Troubleshooting

 If the recording doesn't work:

 1. Check browser console for errors (F12 or right-click > Inspect > Console)
-2. Ensure Azure credentials are entered correctly in settings
+2. Ensure Azure credentials are entered correctly in settings and test connections
 3. Verify microphone permissions in your browser settings
+4. Check that Web Speech API is supported in your browser (Chrome, Edge recommended)
-4. If testing with real Azure services, check your subscription status
+5. If testing with real Azure services, check your subscription status and quota

 ## Development Notes

-- The app uses a mock implementation of Azure services for demo purposes
+- **Speech Recognition**: Uses Web Speech API for live transcription
+- **Azure Integration**: Real Azure OpenAI API calls for summaries and Q&A when configured
+- **Connection Testing**: Built-in connection testing for both STT and OpenAI services
+- **Dark Mode**: Toggle available in the header, persists across sessions
-- The `useKV` hook is simulated using localStorage in this environment
+- The `useKV` hook uses localStorage for data persistence
-- For real deployment, you would need valid Azure service credentials